Why local AI exploded in 2026

 - Customer service chatbot where data exfiltration is not an option (e.g., healthcare)

-- Code autocomplete when source code is internal and can’t go to Cursor / Copilot
+- Code autocomplete when source code is internal and cannot go to Cursor / Copilot

 - Invoice / document extraction with GDPR-sensitive data